Rajmohankct2003/react-jwt-passport/README.md

 This project shows how to perform two types of authentication:

-- **Local Authentication**: a server-side authentication using Sessions.
+- **JWT Authentication**: a server-side authentication using JSON Web Token open standard.
 - **OAuth2 Authentication**: A client-side authentication using OAuth version 2 protocol to authenticate to Google.

-This project is divided in a Node.js Server responsible for the Local Authentication and a React client responsible for the OAuth2 authentication.
+This project is divided in a Node.js Server responsible for the JWT Authentication and a React client responsible for the OAuth2 authentication.

 **Note:** This project handle only the main flow, alternative flows, like errors handling, are not covered and may present errors.